- Key Takeaways

-When to Quit Smoking Before Bariatric Surgery (Tips & Risks)
+- List of Reasons to Quit Smoking Before Bariatric Surgery

 Bariatric surgery is a life-changing procedure that can help patients achieve long-term weight loss and improve overall health.
 However, certain lifestyle choices, such as smoking, can dramatically affect the outcome of the surgery.
 In this article, we'll explore the importance of quitting smoking before bariatric surgery, the potential complications associated with smoking for bariatric patients, and alternatives to help those struggling with nicotine addiction.